Amnesty for terrorists or police ‘would be monstrous injustice’

-Giving terrorists or police an amnesty from prosecution in Northern Ireland would be a “monstrous injustice”, the Police Federation for Northern Ireland said.
+Giving terrorists or police an amnesty from prosecution would be a “monstrous injustice”, the Police Federation for Northern Ireland has said.

-Chairman Mark Lindsay said it would be “a disrespectful and a shameful act of betrayal” to link the names of officers with those of terrorists in the debate on legacy.
+Chairman Mark Lindsay represents many grassroots members of the Police Service of Northern Ireland (PSNI) and said it would be “a disrespectful and a shameful act of betrayal” to link the names of officers with those of terrorists in the debate on legacy.

-Proposals do not include a statute of limitations, lobbied for by British MPs, which would exempt soldiers and police from prosecution.
+The UK Government is consulting on measures to address the toxic legacy of thousands of unresolved conflict killings and injuries.

+An amnesty is not part of the consultation, despite calls from some MPs for a statute of limitations protecting members of the armed forces from prosecution.

 Mr Lindsay said: “Let me be clear: this organisation is totally opposed to any legislation which proposes an amnesty for any crime.